September 2021–August 2022

 We agree that the familiar and affectionate title, “Pastor John,” by which thousands of people, at home and afar, have come to call John Piper, is warranted by the title “Pastor Emeritus.”
 “Pastor John” does not signify an official pastoral staff position at Bethlehem.

 We agree that Pastor John will not exercise an official pastoral role or an official role as a member of the Council of Elders.
 As with any other member in good standing, he may be sought out for input, as the leaders deem wise, but he will not intrude his voice into the pastoral or elder discussions without invitation.
 We acknowledge an ambiguity in this provision because of Pastor John’s appropriate participation in Bethlehem College and Seminary faculty discussions of policies and issues.
 The discussions sometimes overlap with policies and issues being discussed by the elders.
 Moreover there are elders on the faculty.
 We agree that Pastor John’s role as Chancellor and Professor make input into faculty discussions fitting.
-We also agree that the elders will determine on a case by case basis whether such participation constitutes an inappropriate “intrusion” into elder discussions proscribed above.
+In view of the ambiguity of what the “intrusion” of the Chancellor’s voice into elder discussions might mean, and in view of the charge of the Pastor for Strategic Implementation to “facilitate synergistic collaboration ... with ... the Leadership of Bethlehem College & Seminary,” we agree that Ken Currie serve as John Piper’s counselor and confidant in relation to elder matters.
+That is, Ken will be a sounding board for John and a representative of the elders in discerning what is an appropriate intrusion into elder discussions.

 We agree that, given Pastor John’s full-time commitment to his role as Founder and Teacher at Desiring God, and his part-time role as Professor and Chancellor at Bethlehem College & Seminary, his availability for performing pastoral duties, such as weddings, funerals, counseling, baptisms, and visitation, should not be assumed.
 For his sake, and for the sake of the integrity of the pastoral leadership of the church, it should be assumed that he is not available for these roles.
-Any exceptions will be explicitly approved by the Pastor for Preaching & Vision or the Chairman of the Council of Elders (or their designees).
+Any exceptions will be explicitly approved by the Pastor for Strategic Implementation, or one of the Pastors for Preaching & Vision, or the Chairman of the Council of Elders (or their designees).

 We agree that there is no assumption Pastor John will preach in the worship services at Bethlehem.
 The pulpit is the voice of God’s called and anointed leaders in the local church.
 It is the central place for trumpeting the God-given vision of the leadership, and for uniting the people in the corporate exaltation of the Lord Jesus.
-Jason Meyer is called and anointed for that crucial role.
-Exceptions are made at his discretion in consultation with the pastoral staff and Council of Elders.
+The Pastors for Preaching & Vision are called and anointed for that crucial role.
+Exceptions are made at their discretion in consultation with appropriate pastoral staff and campus elders.

-We agree that Pastor John will not accept speaking opportunities in church-sponsored gatherings such as Sunday school classes, appreciation dinners, midweek gatherings, women’s circles, retreats, etc. Occasional exceptions will be approved by the Pastor for Preaching and Vision.
+We agree that Pastor John will not accept speaking opportunities in church-sponsored gatherings such as Sunday school classes, appreciation dinners, midweek gatherings, women’s circles, retreats, etc. Occasional exceptions will be approved by the Pastor for Strategic Implementation or campus-appropriate Pastor for Preaching & Vision.
 We understand that as Chancellor of Bethlehem College & Seminary and Professor of New Testament he will teach in the classroom and speak at a variety of functions officially representing Bethlehem Baptist Church’s institution of higher learning as God leads Pastor John and the leadership of Bethlehem College & Seminary.

 We agree that Pastor John will not serve on any church boards or committees.
 As Chancellor of Bethlehem College & Seminary he will serve ex officio on the Bethlehem College & Seminary Board.